-A. A student may be accepted under this plan when it has been formally certified to Swainsboro Technical College by the high school principal or counselor that the student has been approved for this program.

-B. For each quarter's work that the student successfully completes for Swainsboro Technical College, credits earned toward high school graduation.

-C. Courses are determined by the high

-school and Swainsboro Technical College as defined by the policies of the Georgia Department of Technical and Adult Education and the Georgia Department of Education.

-D. Students must meet any prerequisites for any courses in which they wish to enroll.

-E. Acceptance of Dual/Joint students will be based upon:

-1. Evaluation of high school records

-2. Recommendation of high school counselor

-3. Placement Test Scores
+- A student may be accepted under this plan when it has been formally certified to Swainsboro Technical College by the high school principal or counselor that the student has been approved for this program. - 2.
+For each quarter's work that the student successfully completes for Swainsboro Technical College, credits are earned toward high school graduation. - Courses are determined by the high school and Swainsboro Technical College as defined by the policies of the Georgia Department of Technical and Adult Education and the Georgia Department of Education. - 4.
+Students must meet any prerequisites for any courses in which they wish to enroll. - 5.
+Acceptance of Dual/Joint students will be based upon the following: - A. Evaluation of high school records - B. Recommendation of high school counselor - C. Placement Test Scores

-Adult Education

-Adult Education

 An individual must be sixteen years old or older to enroll in adult education.
 Admission to the program will be either GED preparation or basic skills upgrading.
 All applicants to the program are assessed with the Test of Adult Basic Education (TABE) prior to program entry.
 Classes for both GED preparation and basic skills improvement are contingent upon TABE scores.
-Post-testing is done between 50-75 hours of instruction and is used to determine level movement.
+Posttesting is done between 50-75 hours of instruction and is used to determine level movement.
 There is no charge for classes or assessment.
 Books are available for student use while in class.